ldn-softdev/jtc/Walk-path tutorial.md

 ```

 The lexeme `>..<t` can do both _JSON objects_ and _arrays_:
-\- if the lexeme's _namespace_ has type _JSON string_, then it will match/address the label (from the namespace) in JSON objects:
+\- if a _namespace_ referred by the lexeme has the type _JSON string_, then it will address the label (from the namespace)
+in the JSON object:
 ```bash
 bash $ <<<$JSL jtc -lw'<lbl:"45">v >lbl<t'
 ```
 ```json
 "45": "forty-five"
 ```
-\- if the lexeme's _namespace_ is set to _JSON numeric_ value, then it will address _JSON iterables_ by the index:
+\- if the lexeme's _namespace_ is set to _JSON numeric_ type, then it can address _JSON iterables_ by the index:
 ```bash
 bash $ <<<$JSL jtc -lw'<idx:2">v [obj]>idx<t'
 ```